-Appendix F
+Appendix E

-Background to Development of CED Student Professional Conduct Policy and Process
+Background CED Student Conduct Policy Development Process

-This CSULB College of Education Student Professional Conduct Policy was developed over time and in consultation with faculty governance bodies and cross-campus professionals.
+This CSULB College of Education Student Professional Conduct Policy was developed over time and in consultation with Vice Provost Judy Cormack, Dean of Students, Piya Bose, and CED faculty governance bodies and crosscampus professionals.
+The initial policy was modeled after a the field practice handbook from the CSULB Physical Therapy program.

-In September of 2019, Rebecca Bustamante, an Associate Dean in the College of Education, in collaboration with a task force of faculty and department chairs (Drs.
+In September of 2019, Rebecca M. Bustamante, an Associate Dean in the College of Education, in collaboration with a task force of faculty and department chairs (Drs.
 Masunaga, Keirn, Isbell, Stout) representative of various College of Education programs, met to explore college-wide approaches to developing a Student Professional Conduct Policy and Process.
 The purpose was to develop a process to address student conduct concerns arising in classroom, advising, and field service contexts (e.g., K-12 schools, clinics).
 Several preliminary drafts were shared with the college Leadership Team and the Faculty Council for their input.
 Several revisions and updates were made throughout this process.